-This policy sets out TCL’s approach to ensuring our lottery is managed in a socially responsible way and meets these objectives.
+This statement sets out TCL’s approach to ensuring our lottery is managed in a socially responsible way and meets these objectives.

 Ensuring Gambling is conducted in a fair and open way

-TCL abides by the Commission’s Licensing Conditions and Codes of Practice.
+TCL abides by the Gambling Commission’s Licensing Conditions and Codes of Practice.

 TCL Terms and Conditions set out clearly: